The Detroit 48 Hour Film Project

 What Happened During Your Weekend?

 The Detroit filmmakers share stories from their wild weekend of filmmaking.
-You can blog for 14 days after the 48HFP.
-Share your story!
+(Blogging ended shortly after the filmmaking weekend.)

 Twist of Fate